Back to Research

 Economic Contribution

 The ship-breaking industry at Sitakunda (Chittagong) is a critical link in Bangladesh's industrial supply chain.
 Recycled steel from ship-breaking feeds the construction sector through re-rolling mills, making it one of the largest sources of ferrous scrap in the country.
-The 150 active yards process vessels ranging from small coastal cargo ships to Very Large Crude Carriers (VLCCs), with average annual revenue of approximately $2,500M.
+The 150 active yards process vessels ranging from small coastal cargo ships to Very Large Crude Carriers (VLCCs), with average annual revenue of approximately $2,500M (BSBA estimate, 2023).
+The broader supply chain, including transport, trading, and downstream steel processing, employs a multiple of the direct workforce.

 Environmental and Safety Challenges

-The sector faces serious environmental and occupational safety concerns.
-Hazardous materials, including asbestos, heavy metals, PCBs, and TBT-based anti-fouling paints, pose risks to workers and the coastal ecosystem.
-Worker injury and fatality rates remain high despite regulatory efforts.
-Coastal sediment contamination from decades of uncontrolled beaching operations has affected marine biodiversity in the Sitakunda area.
+The sector carries serious environmental and occupational safety liabilities.
+Hazardous materials including asbestos, heavy metals (lead, mercury), PCBs, and TBT-based anti-fouling paints pose acute risks to workers and the intertidal ecosystem.
+Worker injury and fatality rates remain elevated despite successive regulatory interventions.
+Coastal sediment contamination from decades of uncontrolled beaching operations has measurably reduced marine biodiversity in the Sitakunda area.

 Regulatory Framework

-The Bangladesh Ship Recycling Act 2018 and the country's ratification of the Hong Kong Convention (2023) for Safe and Environmentally Sound Recycling of Ships establish regulatory frameworks.
-The Hong Kong Convention, which entered into force in June 2025, requires Ship Recycling Plans, Inventory of Hazardous Materials, and facility certification.
-Bangladesh's compliance trajectory will determine whether its ship-breaking industry maintains access to EU-flagged vessels under the EU Ship Recycling Regulation.
+The Bangladesh Ship Recycling Act 2018 and the country's ratification of the Hong Kong Convention (2023) establish the legal framework.
+The Hong Kong Convention for Safe and Environmentally Sound Recycling of Ships entered into force in June 2025, requiring Ship Recycling Plans, Inventory of Hazardous Materials, and facility certification from all flag-state signatories.
+Bangladesh's compliance trajectory will determine whether its yards retain access to EU-flagged vessels under the EU Ship Recycling Regulation.

 Green Ship Recycling Transition

-Several yards have begun transitioning to dock/slipway methods from beach beaching, investing in impermeable floors, drainage systems, and worker protective equipment.
-The cost of upgrading a yard to Hong Kong Convention standards is estimated at $5-15M per yard.
-International financing (IFC, ADB) and buyer-side incentives (EU Ship Recycling List) are critical enablers for this transition.
+Several Sitakunda yards have begun transitioning from beach beaching to dock/slipway methods, investing in impermeable floors, drainage systems, and worker protective equipment.
+Upgrading a yard to Hong Kong Convention standards costs an estimated $5-15M per facility.
+International financing from IFC and ADB, combined with buyer-side incentives from the EU Ship Recycling List, are the critical enablers for a sector-wide transition.

 Chapter 5: Blue Growth Strategy